-E3808.12.1 Multiple circuits.
+E3908.12.1 Multiple circuits.
 Where a single equipment grounding conductor is run with multiple circuits in the same raceway or cable, it shall be sized for the largest overcurrent device protecting conductors in the raceway or cable.

-E3808.13 Continuity and attachment of equipment grounding conductors to boxes.
-Where circuit conductors are spliced within a box or terminated on equipment within or supported by a box, any equipment grounding conductors associated with the circuit conductors shall be spliced or joined within the box or to the box with devices suitable for the use.
+E3908.13 Continuity and attachment of equipment grounding conductors to boxes.
+Where circuit conductors are spliced within a box or terminated on equipment within or supported by a box, any equipment grounding conductors associated with the circuit conductors shall be connected within the box or to the box with devices suitable for the use.
 Connections depending solely on solder shall not be used.
-Splices shall be made in accordance with Section E3306.10 except that insulation shall not be required.
+Splices shall be made in accordance with Section E3406.10 except that insulation shall not be required.
 The arrangement of grounding connections shall be such that the disconnection or removal of a receptacle, luminaire or other device fed from the box will not interfere with or interrupt the grounding continuity.

-E3808.14 Connecting receptacle grounding terminal to box.
-An equipment bonding jumper shall be used to connect the grounding terminal of a grounding-type receptacle to a grounded box except where grounded in accordance with one of the following:
+E3908.14 Connecting receptacle grounding terminal to box.
+An equipment bonding jumper, sized in accordance with Table E3908.12 based on the rating of the overcurrent device protecting the circuit conductors, shall be used to connect the grounding terminal of a grounding-type receptacle to a grounded box except where grounded in accordance with one of the following:

-1. Surface mounted box.
+- 1. Surface mounted box.
 Where the box is mounted on the surface, direct metal-to-metal contact between the device yoke and the box shall be permitted to ground the receptacle to the box.
-At least one of the insulating washers shall be removed from receptacles that do not have a contact yoke or device designed and listed to be used in conjunction with the supporting screws to establish the grounding circuit between the device yoke and flush-type boxes.
+At least one of the insulating washers shall be removed from receptacles that do not have a contact voke or device designed and listed to be used in conjunction with the supporting screws to establish the grounding circuit between the device voke and flush-type boxes.
 This provision shall not apply to cover-mounted receptacles except where the box and cover combination are listed as providing satisfactory ground continuity between the box and the receptacle.

-- 2. Contact devices or yokes.
-Contact devices or yokes designed and listed for the purpose shall be permitted in conjunction with the supporting screws to establish the grounding circuit between the device yoke and flush-type boxes. - 3.
-Floor boxes.
+A listed exposed work cover shall be considered to be the grounding and bonding means where the device is attached to the cover with at least two fasteners that are permanent, such as a rivet or have a thread locking or screw locking means and where the cover mounting holes are located on a flat non-raised portion of the cover. - Contact devices or yokes.
+Contact devices or yokes designed and listed for the purpose shall be permitted in conjunction with the supporting screws to establish the grounding circuit between the device yoke and flush-type boxes. - Floor boxes.
 The receptacle is installed in a floor box designed for and listed as providing satisfactory ground continuity between the box and the device.

-E3808.15 Metal boxes.
-A connection shall be made between the one or more equipment grounding conductors and a metal box by means of a grounding screw that shall be used for no other purpose, or by means of a listed grounding device.
-Sheet-metal screws shall not be used to connect grounding conductors or connection devices to boxes.
+E3908.15 Metal boxes.
+A connection shall be made between the one or more equipment grounding conductors and a metal box by means of a grounding screw that shall be used for no other purpose, equipment listed for grounding or by means of a listed grounding device.
+Where screws are used to connect grounding conductors or connection devices to boxes, such screws shall be: